How to Make a Great Powerpoint for a Standout Presentation

 Most PowerPoint users prefer to put the slides together first before writing the speech.
 You can do better.
 Your speech carries the weight of your presentation, which means that PowerPoint is only a supporting tool.

 What you must remember at this point is that the PowerPoint slides are only there to bring to life your story.
 They should, therefore, be the last thing you create after developing a roadmap.
 Don’t let your slides replace your speech by focusing more on what’s on the screen than the narration.
+However, you do need to make sure that you’re well prepared for the delivery of the presentation, which entails displaying it properly.
+You can use an iPhone and iPad mirroring app which lets you mirror your device’s screen on a smart Sony TV so it can be viewed by your audience in a comfortable way.

 2. More Images, fewer Texts